citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

 created.
 Of course, this is a nasty hack that we will remove later in this blog.

-# Creating a GRE tunnel
+# Creating a temporary GRE tunnel

 If you perform the above steps on a second XenServer host, then we have two hosts both of which have a private network, but they cannot talk to each other.

-Let's give the XenServer hosts an IP address on the private network so we can verify the GRE tunnel is working.
+Let's give each XenServer host an IP address on the private network so we can verify the GRE tunnel is working.
 The following steps will also add a route for 192.168.76.0/24 through the 'private' network interface.